Dave Donaldson (economist): Work

 The approach of modeling the effects of transportation improvements in general equilibrium is taken up again by Donaldson in a paper with Richard Hornbeck on railroads in the United States.
 There has been a long historical debate on the importance of the railroad in American economic growth, with Fogel controversially advancing the thesis that the impact of railroads never being invented would be insubstantial.
 Donaldson and Hornbeck look at the effect on agriculture, taking into account the fact that a rail line from, for example, Columbus, Ohio to Cincinnati, Ohio, affects not only the terms of trade between the two cities, but the terms of trade between every city in the United States.
 Removing the railroads in 1890 would decrease the total value of agricultural land alone by nearly 60%.

 Donaldson, with Costinot, looked at the effects of the economic integration of the United States on agriculture more generally, using a dataset of the potential productivity of every section of land for every crop in the United States.
 This allows them to estimate the optimal combination of crops if there were no trade barriers, and calculate how far away from optimal trade barriers push us.
 They find that up to 80% of the economic growth of agriculture between 1880 and 1997 is due to trade.
 Costinot and Donaldson, with Cory Smith, scale this up to the entire globe and apply it to climate change.
 Allowing production patterns to adjust would substantially mitigate damages to crops, with international trade having only a limited role.
 Costinot and Donaldson also use this dataset to test whether Ricardian comparative advantage explains the pattern of agricultural trade around the world, finding strong evidence that it does.

 Donaldson has also contributed to trade theory.
 Arkolakis, Costinot, Donaldson, and Rodriguez-Clare, extend the work of ACR (2012) to analyze the gains from trade when markups are variable, in "The Elusive Pro-Competitive Effects of Trade".
 The gains from a country opening up their markets to trade may increase competition, and reduce the markups of domestic firms.
 On the other hand, foreign firms might be able to increase their markups.
-When we drop the assumption of CES utility (which necessitates constant markups), the welfare impact can by summarized by a constant multiplied by the welfare impact of trade under CES utility.
+When the assumption of CES utility (which necessitates constant markups) is dropped, the welfare impact can by summarized by a constant multiplied by the welfare impact of trade under CES utility.
 Plugging in parameter estimates shows that opening trade need not improve allocation.
 The reduction in markups by domestic firms is offset by the increase in markups by foreign firms.